 cost per recipe: $6.08

-Cook the bacon and shallot in a 6-quart saucepot over medium-high heat for 5 minutes or until the bacon is browned, stirring occasionally.
+Cook the bacon in a 6-quart saucepot or Dutch oven over medium-high heat for 5 minutes or until the bacon is crisp.
+Remove the bacon and drain on paper towels.
+Pour off any fat.
+Add the shallot to the saucepot and cook and stir for 1 minute.

-Stir the soup, broth and cheese in the saucepot and heat to a boil.
-Stir in the spaghetti.
+Stir in the soup, broth and cheese and heat to a boil.
+Stir in the uncooked spaghetti.
 Reduce the heat to medium-low and cook for 10 minutes or until the spaghetti is tender and the soup mixture is thickened, stirring occasionally.
-Stir in the peas and sprinkle with the additional cheese just before serving, if desired.
+Stir in the peas.
+Crumble the bacon and sprinkle on top.
+Sprinkle with additional cheese just before serving, if desired.

 Tried this tonight.
 I doubled the recipe, used whole wheat noodles and low sodium chicken broth.
 I also added some extra diced chicken breast for more protein.
 It has as great flavor.
 This recipe is one of my new favorites.
 It would be great with broccoli instead of peas.